 Isaiah speaks of a complete change in the hearts and minds of the people.
 Yet, because they are so sodden, least they truly hear the message of Adonai, they would rebel all the more, thus, this message is couched in the negative parlance and is meant to convict.
 Continuing through verse 13 tells us the truth about the Jewish people, that they had a hard time understanding the higher message of Isaiah.
 As Jesus quotes the same scripture he reveals that he also brings the true message of God, but is immersed within similar times.
 That so, many will be able to hear with their physical ears and see with their eyes, such as healing miracle, but only the tenth portion will be able to receive the great blessing and cross the river.

 All higher spiritual teachings embrace parable, the presentation of a puzzle that may be understood on many different levels.
 Parable, or inscrutability, allows for both those who may be more intent to grasp the unseeable as well as those who may suffer a lagging step.
-Many elements are fomented within one simple parable, and requires the student to give thought not only to its meaning, but what it means to them personally.
+Many elements are fomented within one simple parable and require the student to give thought not only to its meaning but what it means to them personally.

 THE PARABLE OF THE MUSTARD SEED AND THE YEAST